 Roles and responsibilities

-We convened the honorary Guidelines Committee in mid-2010.
-The Committee’s roles were:
+An honorary Guidelines Committee oversees the Handbook's development.
+The Committee’s roles are:

 - to guide development of the clinical questions that formed the scope of the handbook

 - to identify clinical questions for systematic review

 - to advise on the needs of target readers (mainly primary care health professionals)

 - to advise on the composition and membership of the working groups

 - to advise on research and interpretation of clinical evidence

 - to guide the development of recommendations and commentary.

 For each major edition, we convened multidisciplinary working groups for specific topics.
 The working groups’ roles were:

 - to review and finalise the clinical questions for their topic area